 How to Size a Belt Correctly (So It Sits on the Middle Hole)

 A quick rule: belt size = trouser size + 2 inches.
 If you wear EU/alpha sizing or high-rise trousers, measure a belt you already like from the buckle’s inside edge to the hole you use most—that measurement is your belt size.
+For more detailed guidance on finding the perfect fit, see our comprehensive Men’s Belt Size guide.
 Aim to land on the middle hole when worn; it looks clean and gives room for minor weight changes.

 Care & Maintenance: Make Leather Last Years